rbowsley/lamplighthelp/README.md

 Help pages should use the following format

-    # 12.3.4    Page title
+    # 12.3.4    Page title.

     > An short paragraph giving a summary of the main content of the page.
+Be sure to remember the initial '>'.

     The main text of the help page.
 This will need to include terms that can be translated, like {{Lamplight}}.